Maluscat/socket-base/README.md

 ## Installation
 ### Download
-All required files are in the [`./script`](./script) directory.
+All required files are in the [`./script`](./script) directory, fetch whatever file format suits your needs!
-You can choose to omit either the JS or TS versions depending on your needs and can additionally fetch the `d.ts` files for type checking.

 ### Package manager
 Available on npm under `@maluscat/socket-base`.
 Use your favorite package manager: